pbaille/question-mark/README.md

 It is to throw meaningful runtime errors, in clojure we sometimes have to chase `nil` in a complex execution.
 Which is not always easy nor pleasant.

-The `?` macro is letting you prefix bindings that can never fail with `!`
+The `?` macro is letting you prefix bindings that can never be falsy with `!`

 ```clojure
 '(? [!a (get {} :a)] :ok)